Anterior Cervical Discectomy & Fusion

 Some symptoms that may indicate that a patient is a candidate for ACDF are significant numbness or weakness in limbs, especially hands and arms, and significant arm pain which may be accompanied by neck pain.
 Patients will first have diagnostic tests, such as MRI, CT scan, and/or myelogram to determine the presence of a herniated or degenerative disc.
 Even after a diagnosis is made, patients will still discuss non-surgical options with their orthopedic surgeon before proceeding.
 Non-surgical treatments can be highly successful in diminishing the symptoms of herniated discs, and may even heal herniated discs after a few months.

-Prior to electing to have ACDF, Dr. Lipani and the patient will also discuss different types of bone grafts, including grafts from the patient’s own bone (autograft), grafts from donor bone (allograft), and bone grafts from man-made materials.
+Prior to electing to have Anterior Cervical Discectomy & Fusion, Dr. Lipani and the patient will also discuss different types of bone grafts.
+This includes grafts from the patient’s own bone (autograft), grafts from donor bone (allograft), and bone grafts from man-made materials.
+To make sure the patient is completely happy with the process.

 The most important thing a patient can do to ensure a successful ACDF surgery is to cease all tobacco use.
 Nicotine inhibits bone growth, which prevents the body from creating bone cells to fuse the graft and the vertebrae, and decreases blood circulation, which slows healing and increases infection risk.
 Failed fusion, in which the bone graft does not successfully fuse the two vertebrae, is five times more likely for smokers than non-smokers.
 If you smoke, please talk to your doctor about the many ways available to help you quit.